lsymds/Filesystem/README.md

 # Storio

+## STORIO IS A WORK IN PROGRESS.
+DO NOT USE.

 > Welsh for 'Storage'

 Storio is a storage and filesystem abstraction layer for modern .NET projects.
 Stop repeatedly implementing your own